-"Whoa, whoa, whoa, we didn’t shoot shit!" the slender lupine exclaimed, holding up both hands before pausing to lick at his fingers for a moment.
+"Whoa, whoa, whoa, we didn’t shoot shit!"
+Mahihko exclaimed, holding up both hands before pausing to lick at his fingers for a moment.
 "Fuck me, even the crumbs are good.
 All tips go in the chef’s basket tonight!"

 "And who doesn’t love getting more tips in the basket!?"
 Donut declared loudly.

-Sarge grunted again, ignoring the two feminine males with an almost practiced ease.
+Sarge grunted again, ignoring the two with an almost practiced ease.
 "Yeah, these fellas spotted that strange alien’s body when we got over there…apparently those good-fer-nothin’ Blues shot ‘im before we could!"

 Riffraff seemed confused, his head tilted slightly.
 "Uh…this may sound silly, but…isn’t it a good thing that you avoided the creature?
 If it’s the same as what we--"

 "Did you see its feet?"
 Graceful interrupted bluntly, leaning forward to fix Sarge and the wolves with a firm gaze.
 "Hide can be burned off.
 Ears can be removed.
 But it’s pretty goddamn hard to do anything about the lower half of your leg."
 He breathed out slowly, glancing at Riffraff and then Amdusias.
 "We’ve seen them before.
 Lots of ways to tell, but…if you’re ever unsure, check their feet.
 Five toes, no claws, heels rest flat on the ground.
 Easy to sort ‘em out that way."